nonplus/demo-project/README.md

 # demo-project

-This is just a test
+This is just a test.

+And here are some edits from replit.